kumar1235/DevOps/Artifactory/Setup_Artifactory.md

     yum install java-1.8* -y
    ```
 1. Download Artifactory packages onto /opt/
-   For Latest version of Artifactory OSS [download it from here](https://jfrog.com/open-source/)
+   For Latest version of Artifactory OSS [download it from here](https://jfrog.com/open-source/)  >> go with the zip file OSS 6.9.6
 For Older version of Artifactory OSS [download it from here](https://jfrog.bintray.com/artifactory/)
 For Latest version of Artifactory Pro [download it from here](https://jfrog.com/artifactory/)